orbitmines/archive/projects/_unprocessed/Unprocessed thoughts (<2024) - Postponed to 2024 thoughts.md

 	- [ ] Do you really need nothing/empty as a way to differentiate between a pattern and an actual empty one?
 Is this not encoded in rewrite functions?/ignorant ones? ;

-- [ ] Notify me when you've found something you deem relevant for this unknown (while we dont know how to solve some unknown)

 Partially = locally?
 - [ ] Partiality/unresolved parts critical.
 	- [ ] How to define currently trying some directionality: waiting for some function, perhaps some partial state acquirable? ; parallel, one at the completion step, the other in between still waiting